bluelemons/rails_backend/README.md

 ### Licence

-This project rocks and uses MIT-LICENSE.
+This project uses the AGPLv3 licence.